 Links to loyalty

-In 2020, customers are more selective with their loyalty.
+In 2020, having a CX strategy is key, as customers are more selective with their loyalty.
 They are not asking for much, but they do expect timely, personal, and positive customer service.
 In fact, 60% of consumers report that customer service and brand loyalty are directly correlated.
 Nonetheless, maintaining that loyalty is becoming more difficult.
 77% of customers admit a willingness to switch brands more readily than in previous years, and 61% report that they did change brands or providers for at least one service in 2017.

 Exceptional Customer Service